anling5chen22/achen.github.io/index.md

     Listings that contain entire rooms or apartments:  1170 Listings that are shared rooms:  23

 The majority of rooms types in East Village are entire rooms or apartments, but there is also about a third of airbnbs that are for private rooms.
 From this, we may assume that vacationers are looking for large, private apartments for families or people travelling in a group.
 However, there is also a prominent population of individuals travelling alone, such as for overnight stays or solo trips.
-This goes along with the HC2 analysis that this place is good for families and groups looking for lots of activities.
+This goes along with the idea that this area is good for families and groups looking for lots of activities.
 A very small number of shared rooms show that this place is not the most prominent spot for those looking to meet new people or those looking for a very affordable deal.

 _Chart 4:_